rustinphares/pdf2htmlEXwiki/FAQ.md

 ### The generated HTML file is too large

  - File embedded in HTML are encoded in Base64, whose size is 1/3 larger.
+Embedding can be disabled using the `--embed` option.
+ - Try to disable embedding external fonts.
+[Learn more...](https://github.com/coolwanglu/pdf2htmlEX/wiki/Font-Files#embed-or-not)
  - There is built-in compression support in PDF, but no such feature in HTML.
 Fortunately most HTTP servers support compression (gzip/deflate), and you may check the actually network communication cost by compressing the HTML file with `gzip`, which is usually smaller than PDF.

 ***